MoatazGamal/PacMan/README.md

 # PacMan
 a pacman game for 1st year of college

-//write what you will work on here
+//write what you will work on here, click the edit button.

 Moataz is working on:
  1- fixing the collision. // working on right now, well take some time.